Category: Impact story

 Lastly, Bauche noted several community challenges indirectly related to libraries.
 For example, due to shifts in literacy funding, schools have been absorbing community-based programs.
 Also, expanding those community programs increases the demand for meeting space.
 A community library can ease the demands on schools and provide another place to host programs.

-Full details of the findings will be available when Bauche publishes her complete study, later this year.
+Full details of the findings will be available when Bauche publishes her complete study, in the spring of 2026.
 The study, which Write to Read BC requested, received funding from SFU Community-Engaged Research Initiative, or SFU CERi.
 This program helps community organisations understand the effectiveness of their efforts.
 During this research, Bauche applied her cultural insight as a First Nation member.
 And as a graduate of SFU’s Communication, Art and Technology faculty, she also brought her academic training.

-As for the findings, Bauche shared them first with Write to Read BC leaders and the Rotary Club of Steveston-Richmond.
+Bauche previewed the findings with Write to Read BC leaders and the Rotary Club of Steveston-Richmond.
 That’s because the Rotary Club is a significant funder of the Indigenous-led libraries that Write to Read BC volunteers install.
 Over the past 15 years, these partnerships have resulted in about two dozen libraries in isolated communities across BC.

 About Jody Bauche